 Enhanced Reactivity Model: Angular 18 streamlines state management and data flow by introducing its new reactivity model.
 This user-friendly model diminishes the need for excessive code and enhances change detection, improving overall system performance.
 These advancements simplify the handling of intricate state interactions.

 Build Performance: The new release enhances build performance and optimizes build times, especially for large projects.
 Improvements in the Angular CLI, better caching mechanisms, and incremental compilation contribute to faster and more efficient development cycles.
+Overall, these advancements lead to smoother development.

 Additional Angular 18 Features